pdfosborne/elsciRL-App-GymFrozenLake/README.md

 To apply the template to a new problem:

-1. Install HELIOS-RL using pip install helios-rl
+1. Install HELIOS-RL (private until further development)
 2. Clone this repository to local directory
 3. Update the environment>engine.py script to setup the problem specific interaction
 4. Align adapter to problem (including encoder choice)